What is MCP Context Middleware?

 HOW POLICYLAYER USES THIS

-Intercept is MCP context middleware — it inspects every tool call, evaluates policies, and forwards or blocks based on YAML-defined rules.
+PolicyLayer is MCP context middleware — it inspects every tool call, evaluates policies, and forwards or blocks based on the JSON policy attached to the grant.

 FURTHER READING